sumitsantape30/Snake-Game/README.md

 # Snake-Game
-A Snake Game using Python
+A Simple Snake Game using Python